-A couple months back, we touched on the topic of “Mobilegeddon:” one of the biggest and most important thing to happen to the world of “SEO” in quite some time.
-In case you missed that one, here’s a quick refresher on what you need to know.
-After reminding you about the basics of “mobilegeddon” we’ll dive a bit deeper into why you should care as a small business owner, and what you should do to make sure that you aren’t affected by the mobile optimized website apocolypse.
+A couple months back, we touched on the topic of “Mobilegeddon:” one of the biggest and most important things to happen to the world of “SEO” in quite some time.
+In case you missed that one here’s a quick refresher on what you need to know.
+After reminding you about the basics of “mobilegeddon” we’ll dive a bit deeper into why you should care as a small business owner, and what you should do to make sure that you aren’t affected by the mobile-optimized website apocalypse.

 Starting at the beginning, you need to have a grasp of what “SEO” is to understand what “mobilegeddon” changed.
 SEO stands for “search engine optimized,” and you can think of it as a rating metric for your website.
 The better your SEO rank, the better your site will do in search engine results.
 Which means that when someone types into Google or another search engine terms related to your restaurant, your website will be one of the first things that pops up.
 SEO is super important for small businesses because it relates directly to how easy it is for your business to get discovered.
 The better you do on search engine results, or the better your SEO rank, the more likely it will be for potential customers to land on your website, which means they will be more likely to eventually walk through your door.

 To illustrate just how important SEO can be too small business owners, just think about some search terms related to your restaurant that potential customers might put into Google.
 If you run a Deli in Newport Beach, California, you should be pretty interested in seeing what comes up when someone types “Newport Beach delis” into Google.
 And if your SEO ranking is high, your restaurant will come up high in those Google search results, and that potential customer searching online may turn into a paying customer walking through your door.